WeekendSoftware/genesis39-firmware/packages/net/safe-dns/Readme.md

 The default settings are designed to be appropriate for most businesses and families.

-Enabled and disable Safe Search by editing /etc/config/safe-search .
-To make your changes active, run safe-search-update.
+Enabled and disable Safe DNS by editing /etc/config/safe-dns .
+To make your changes active, run safe-dns-update.

 Currently Supported:
 - Default DNS Filter